-For the first year that a school's three-year CDR is 30% or more, the school must establish a default prevention task force to prepare and submit a plan to the Department that identifies factors, contributing to the high default rate, establishes steps to improve the default rate, and specifies actions that can improve repayment rates.
+For the first year that a school's three-year cohort default rate is 30% or more, the school must establish a default prevention task force to prepare and submit a plan to the Department that identifies factors, contributing to the high default rate, establishes steps to improve the default rate, and specifies actions that can improve repayment rates.
+[HEA §435(a)(7)(A); §668.217(a)]

-[HEA §435(a)(7)(A)]

-If the school's three-year CDR is 30% or more for a second consecutive year, the default prevention task force must reevaluate and modify the plan to improve repayment rates.
+If the school's three-year cohort default rate is 30% or more for a second consecutive year, the default prevention task force must reevaluate and modify the plan to improve repayment rates.
+[HEA §435(a)(7)(B); §668.217(b)]

-[HEA §435(a)(7)(B)]

-For fiscal year 2011 or later, if the school's official three-year cohort default rate is excessively high (most recent rate exceeds 40%), the school will lose its eligibility to participate in the FFELP or FDLP.
-If the school's official three-year cohort default rates are persistently high (three most recent rates each equal or exceed 30%), the school will lose its eligibility to participate in the FFELP, the FDLP and the Federal Pell Grant Program.
+Except for a successful appeal, for fiscal year 2011 or later, if the school's official three-year cohort default rate is excessively high (i.e., its most recent rate exceeds 40%), the school will lose its eligibility to participate in the FDLP.
+If the school's official three-year cohort default rates are persistently high (i.e., its three most recent rates each equal or exceed 30%), the school will lose its eligibility to participate in the FDLP and the Federal Pell Grant Program. [§668.206(a)]

-[§668.206(a)]

-In addition, schools with an official three-year CDR of 30% or more in two of the three most recent fiscal years for which rates are available may be subject to provisional certification of the school's Title IV program participation.
+In addition, schools with an official three-year cohort default rate of 30% or more in two of the three most recent fiscal years for which rates are available may be subject to provisional certification of the school's Title IV program participation. [§668.16(m)(2)]

-[§668.16(m)(1)(ii); §668.206 (a)(2)]